Driscoll's Berry Big™ Strawberries: More to Dip, Slice, & Share

 In the spring and summer months, when strawberry season starts here in California’s Pajaro Valley, our Berry Big™ Strawberries bump up in size and juiciness.
-Consistently larger in size and great quality, our non-GMO Berry Big Strawberries lend themselves to more versatile use and are perfect for dipping, slicing, filling or sharing with loved ones.
-With a bounty of flavor in every bite, they offer naturally more to share.
+Consistently larger in size and great quality, our Berry Big Strawberries lend themselves to more versatile use and are perfect for dipping, slicing, filling or sharing with loved ones.
+With a bounty of flavor in every bite, they offer more to share.

 What does a strawberry breeder do?

 Like many jobs in the fruit business, what Phil does changes with the seasons.

 “In the winter, there’s a decent chance I’ll be in Florida or Mexico or Oxnard.
 I meet with the local Driscoll’s breeders and we go through their test plots.
 There are two primary purposes to my visits: One, I report back on the current status of the breeding program and what the local breeders are doing.
 Two, I’m there to make sure people have the resources they need, make sure things are on track, and make connections between the programs.”

 And when it’s strawberry season here in California, you’ll likely find Phil in the field.

 “In the spring and summer, when the local strawberry season picks up, my job becomes a mix of breeding-intensive things and management.
 I’ll spend a day walking seedlings with my team.
 On a typical day in the seedlings, I might taste 200 to 250 strawberries!”

 It all comes down to one word—variety.
 During our chat, Phil gave us an insider’s look on how the Berry Big™ Strawberries came to be.
 “Here in Watsonville, there are two strawberry varieties, both of which have considerably large fruit,” Phil says.